The Audiology Externship consists of comprehensive clinical training, which includes:

 - Auditory electrophysiology

 - Adult aural rehabilitation

 - Cochlear implants

-During this time, you will acquire a thorough understanding of departmental philosophy and mission, and skills to identify and solve practice problems using policy development.
-You will learn the elements of performance improvement and participate in the process through departmental initiatives especially as they relate to patient safety.
+During this time, you acquire a thorough understanding of departmental philosophy and mission, as well as skills to identify and solve practice problems using policy development.
+You learn the elements of performance improvement and participate in the process through departmental initiatives, especially as they relate to patient safety.

 Grading or evaluation

 Mayo School of Health Sciences uses evaluative tools that include:

 - Faculty reviews

 Mayo's system of evaluation provides students and faculty with a comprehensive look at individual performance.
 This allows faculty and administrative staff to direct students who are experiencing academic difficulty to the appropriate support resources, including tutoring programs and counseling opportunities.

 Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.